aldo555/client-side-for-dummies/src/pages/private-tutoring-sessions.md

 ## Contact

-Reach me through my [website](https://findaldo.dev) or just send me a message on Facebook if you are interested.
+Reach me through my [website](https://findaldo.dev) or just [message](https://m.me/aldo.dumitrescu) me on Facebook if you are interested.